Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

 It doesn't really look like this is going to get us anywhere though

-After some more digging in the bot's code, we find a very interesting file named `plugin_sales.py`
+After some more digging in the bot's code, we find a very interesting file named `plugin_sales.py` that defines some more commands

 ```python
 from mmpy_bot_monkeypatch import *  # Ensure monkeypatch is applied before anything else